mylena28/SpiralHexSphere/README.md

 # SpiralHexSphere

 A Fortran 90 mesh generator for a helical tubular surface capped with two hemispherical ends.
-The geometry follows the **Zinchenko parametric helix** construction and produces a triangulated surface mesh suitable for boundary element method (BEM) and other microhydrodynamics simulations.
+The geometry follows the Zinchenko 1997 construction and produces a triangulated surface mesh forming a spiral with caps at the end.

 ---